 Skip to main content

 At the IPTF, we are engaging proactively with government at the highest levels, most recently through open letters outlining practical recommendations to support welfare reform.
-Alongside this policy work, we continue to champion strong industry compliance and uphold Consumer Duty to ensure better outcomes for consumers.
+We also work closely with regulators, offering industry insight and constructive feedback to help shape better consumer outcomes.

 Government Correspondence